How a project

 Where your work already lives.

 Slack, Notion, Linear, your own database.
-We meet your tools, not the other way around.
+I meet your tools, not the other way around.

 Four small jobs that tend to come up.